 The minimum odorant concentration in natural gas is 3 mg/m3, and the rate of dosage is to be monitored sufficiently frequently to give confidence that this is achieved.
 (NZS 5263 s2.3.1)

 Odorant levels and concentrations are to be tested.
-Odorant levels are measured by a trained individual smelling different concentrations of gas in air, using an odorometer.
-Odorant concentrations are measured using mercaptan detector tubes or other odorant sensors.
+Odorant levels being measured by a trained individual smelling different concentrations of gas in air, using an odorometer, and odorant concentrations being measured using mercaptan detector tubes or other odorant sensors.
 (NZS 5263 s2.4.2) The results of these tests are to be compared over time as a check on the adequacy of testing procedures, abnormal olfactory responses, and odorant masking.
 (NZS 5263 s2.4.4)

 Actions are suggested in the event that odorant fade or odorant masking is evident.
 These include such suggestions as increasing the rate of odorant dosage and informing customers of the risk.
 (NZS 5263 s2.4.7 & s2.4.8)